noise42/beam/README.md

 # beam
 RNA secondary structure motif discovery
 ##the executable version is in .jar format
-external libraries (commons.io/math) are not included in the repository.
-Just add them to the project
+(if you want to compile the project by yourself, external libraries (commons.io/math) are not included in the repository.
+Just add them to the project)

 options: